-At normal temperature, methane is a colorless, orderless, non-poisonous gaseous substances with boiling point = -164°C and melting point -184°C in 760 mmHg.
+At normal temperature, methane (CH4) is a colorless, odorless, non-poisonous gaseous, flammable substances with a boiling point = -164°C and a melting point -184°C in 760 mmHg.
 This gas is less soluble in water but more soluble in organic solvents (alcohol and ether).
-Therefore, 100 ml of water used to dissolve about 5 ml of CH4 gas at 20°C. Thermodynamics combustion of CH4 gives non- luminous flame in air or oxygen by forming carbon dioxide and water.
+Therefore, 100 ml of water used to dissolve about 5 ml of CH4 gas at 20°C. In chemistry, the thermodynamics combustion of the methane (CH4) compound gives non- luminous flame in air or oxygen by forming carbon dioxide and water.

-This natural gas explodes violently when mixed with air (oxygen) which causes the explosion in coal mines, where methane is known as fire-damp.
+The natural gas explodes violently when mixed with air (oxygen) which causes the explosion in coal mines, where methane is known as fire-damp.
 On catalytic oxidation, it produces methanol and formaldehyde with decreasing the oxidation number of the carbon atom.
-But when a mixture of methane and oxygen passing through a copper tube at 100 atm pressure and 200°C temperature.
-The gas mixture produced methanol.
+But when a mixture of methane and oxygen passing through the element copper tube at 100 atm pressure and 200°C temperature produced the chemical compound methanol.